 Learn more about dimensions and our data model.

-By thoroughly reviewing your selected range before publishing, you ensure all dimensions you wish to update are correctly configured, placed, and at the child-level.
+By thoroughly reviewing your selected range before publishing, you ensure all dimensions you wish to update are correctly configured, placed, and at the child level.
 This careful verification enhances the accuracy of your data organization and streamlines the publishing process, leading to more reliable results.

-The validate feature in the Spreadsheet add-on catches naming errors, ensuring your data aligns with Cube dimensions.
+The validate feature in the Spreadsheet App catches naming errors, ensuring your data aligns with Cube dimensions.
 It prevents publishing issues caused by typos or changes.
 Use validate for a quick check and hassle-free publishing.
 This also confirms that the range has been set up correctly.

 Hide, don't delete, repetitive dimensions

-In either case, hiding these columns or rows allows Cube to account for them without cluttering your workspace.
+When they are directly in your spreadsheet, hiding these columns or rows allows Cube to account for them without cluttering your workspace.

 Learn more about setting up your template or spreadsheet to work with Cube.